IAL32/Newick-To-DOT/README.md

 The task is to build a tool that converts from the [Newick Format](https://en.wikipedia.org/wiki/Newick_format) to the [DOT format](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) in order to be represented by [Graphviz](https://en.wikipedia.org/wiki/Graphviz).
 I did it by simply parsing the input (should it be a string or a file), storing each node into a Node class and iteratively printing every node.
 Every node has an internal *id* in order to avoid the case where the newick text has no node names.

+Unfortunately, lengths cannot be set properly using the DOT format.
+You are more than welcome to try to implement it.

 ## About the Newick Format

 As the Wikipedie page states: